piotrszczypior/xml-to-json-parser/README.md

 # xml-to-json-parser

-A application for parsing XML to JSON, utilizing gRPC for communication between the frontend and backend and Antlr for parsing.
+An application for parsing XML to JSON, utilizing gRPC for communication between the frontend and backend and Antlr for parsing.
 Envoy is used as a proxy to enable gRPC-Web support.
 The entire stack is orchestrated using Docker and Docker Compose.

 ---